 The Economist admits that “The risk that the West will run into a major conflict with China is lower than with Russia, but,” it adds, “it is not negligible and may be growing.
 China resents the American naval presence in the western Pacific, and particularly the “freedom of navigation” operations that the US Seventh Fleet conducts in the South China Sea to demonstrate that America will not accept any Chinese claims or actions in the region that threaten its core national interests or those of its allies.”
 There is no doubt that China intends (not just wants) to displace America as the strategic hegemon in East Asia.
 I don’t think the Chinese object to American bases in “outer Asia” e.g. Japan and the Philippines, but I believe the Chinese aim is that there will be no significant US military presence on the East Asian mainland, and that includes the Korean peninsula.

 “The greatest danger,” the article concludes, and I agree completely, “lies in miscalculation through a failure to understand an adversary’s intentions, leading to an unplanned escalation that runs out of control.
 Competition in the “grey zone” between peace and war requires constant calibration that could all too easily be lost in the heat of the moment.”
-I believe this danger is most pronounced in Moscow and Washington and, in each capital, amongst people in uniform.
+I believe this danger is most pronounced in Moscow and Washington and, in each capital, is strongest amongst people in uniform.